brighter-ai/redact-client/README.md

 ## Batch Anonymization

-In `ips_client.tools` you can find a script for batch anonymization of a whole folder:
+In `ips_client.tools` you can find a function for batch anonymization of a whole folder:

 ```python
 from ips_client.tools.anonymize_folder import anonymize_folder